DominicBreuker/SliverSamples/PasswordPrompt/README.md

 Open the Visual Studio solution and compile a release binary.
 You probably want one for x64.
 Copy it over to the Sliver C2 server, then in the Sliver console `sideload /path/to/PasswordPrompt.dll`.
-Restart the Sliver console and you have a new command `PasswordPrompt` which launches the extension.